 - All of the above players are above the .100 league average in WS/48 (they had to be by the imposed minimum), but very few are near the PER league average (15.0).
 Whether that’s related or not to point number one is a good starter for a healthy stats debate.

 - The 12.0 PTS/36 cutoff was arbitrary.
 If we had used last year’s 15.0 cutoff, many more players would have qualified–too many guys and too much scoring for my garbage-inclined sensibilities.
 That said, I’d feel bad if I didn’t give these quasi-trashmen love.
 Below is a table of qualified players who scored between 12.0 and 15.0 PTS/36, sorted by Win Shares.

 For what it’s worth, my starting five of the below players would be: PG: George Hill, SG: Tony Allen, SF: Kawhi Leonard, PF: Kenneth Faried, C: Marc Gasol.

 *A minutes limit was necessary, but how to choose the exact number?
 I wanted Beverly on my team, and he was just above 700 total minutes, so I decided on that.
 And the other criteria?
 The minimum for PER (10.0) is well-below league average while the minimum for WS/48 (.100); because PER favors scorers, it was important to lower the PER min to increase the number of eligible trashmen.
 Regardless of how you feel about these minimums, it’s highly unlikely that anyone who didn’t meet one of the minimums would have otherwise made the team.

-Who do you think the best trashmen in the NBA?
+Who do you think is the best trashmen in the NBA?
 Who would make Frank Reynolds proud?
 Comment on the article or e-mail us at AGRbasketball (at) gmail (dot) com.
 Don’t forget to follow @AGRbasketball on Twitter and like us on Facebook.